Learn how to make a flax egg to use as an egg substitute in baking. Flax eggs are the perfect vegan substitute for eggs in baking recipes.

 What are Flax seeds?

-Flax seeds are a seed that come from the flax plant.
+Flax seeds are a seed that comes from the flax plant.
 The seeds are small, light brown in color and have a slightly nutty flavor.
 Flax seeds are rich in fiber, protein and omega-3 fatty acids.
 Flax seeds also aid in digestion and may help reduce cholesterol and blood pressure.
 These little seeds pack a powerful nutrition and health punch!

 I'm allergic to flax, is there another vegan egg substitute?